 Do the Complaint Challenge

-You and your team may need some training on how to adapt an ownership mindset which is what I’ve been doing this with several teams lately.
+You and your team may need some training on how to adapt an ownership mindset.
 But you can introduce the topic with a *fun* challenge for your team.
 Some years ago, Will Bowen developed an ingenious challenge to inspire a complaint-free world.
-He asked folks simply to wear a rubber purple bracelet on the same wrist for 21 days.
-But here is the rub (there’s always one!).
-Any time you complain, you transfer your bracelet to the opposite wrist and start over.
+He invited people to wear a rubber purple bracelet on the same wrist for 21 days.
+But here is the rub (there’s always one!)
+If you complain about anything, you must transfer your bracelet to the opposite wrist and start over.
 I didn’t last 2 days.
-I kept saying, I wasn’t complaining; I was “observing” but of course, I was also being less than honest.
+I told myself that I wasn’t complaining; I was simply “observing” things that were going wrong.
+But of course, these observations were just disguised complaints.

-You can get the purple bracelets here: (https://www.willbowen.com/complaintfree/) or on Amazon or for those of you who are really thrifty, get free purple bands at the produce section in your supermarket.
+You can get the purple bracelets at Will Bowen’s website (https://www.willbowen.com/complaintfree/) or on Amazon, or if you want to be really thrifty, use the free purple rubber bands in the produce section at your supermarket.

 Here’s to a complaint-free dental practice!